romaincapelle/OverVue/docs/vuejs-cli.md

 vue create hello-world
 ```

-or if you prefet a GUI:
+or if you prefer a GUI:

 ```shell
 vue ui